deeptronos/RustWebDevelopment/README.md

 ---

-Call `docker-compose up` on a freshly-installed pull of this repo to start a PostgreSQL Docker container.
+Call `docker-compose up --build` on a freshly-installed pull of this repo to start a PostgreSQL Docker container.

 There may be issues with volumes or something... use the following two commands to fix it: